Best Nikon Z lenses

 |

-Alongside the release of the first Z-mount mirrorless cameras in 2018, Nikon announced as its first standard zoom lens this 24-70mm f/4 S. This is a surprising choice considering that in DSLR, Canon offered such a zoom lens but not Nikon!
-Conversely, currently, it is Canon that does not offer an RF-mount.
+Alongside the first Z mount mirrorless cameras in 2018, Nikon announced this 24-70mm f/4 S as its first standard zoom.
+This is a surprising choice considering that in DDSLR, Canon offered such a zoom lens but not Nikon!
+Ironically, Canon later launched RF without an equivalent compact 24-70mm f/4.

-The build quality is high end, even if we obviously don’t have neither the digital display nor the buttons of the f/2.8 version.
+Build quality is high-end, even though it lacks the digital display and buttons of the f/2.8 version.
 The design is similar to the 14-30mm f/4.
-The image quality is, again, not as good as the f/2.8 version (you have to justify the price), but it remains good despite a less efficient full aperture and a not perfect homogeneity.
+The image quality is, again, not as good as the f/2.8 version (you have to justify the price), but it remains good despite weaker performance wide open and imperfect consistency across the frame.
 Again, Nikon relies on software corrections since distortion and vignetting are quite important.
 The AF can be very reactive at short focal lengths but a little less at long focal lengths, and still remains silent in all circumstances.

 Nikon Z 24-120mm f/4 S